Skip to Content

 Rumtopf has its roots in Germany, and it is usually prepared with Christmas in mind.
 Most often the syrup is poured off and used in cocktails, while the fruit is served as a topping over desserts, ice cream or pancakes.

-Each season offers up a different fruit to add to the rumtopf crock in layers, covering each layer with more sugar and then making sure the fruit is completely immersed in rum.
+Each season offers up a different fruit to add to the rumtopf pot in layers, covering each layer with more sugar and then making sure the fruit is completely immersed in rum.
 The layers keep growing as the Summer and Fall progress and the flavor keeps developing.

-This old-fasioned classic is a preserve that can be enjoyed on yogurt, waffles, ice cream and in cocktails.
 Just know that it is pretty potent in the alcohol level so make sure your guests or kids know this.

 Ingredients and Substitutions